tommairs/SFE_Suite/README.md

 ## Installation
 The intention was to build this entirely in AWS so all the instructions are geared that way.
 If you build elsewhere, make the appropriate corrections.

-**1)** deploy a suitable server location.
+1. deploy a suitable server location.
 I used an m3.medium instance with 200Gb storage and CentOS 7.4 OS (ami-51076231) for this.

-**2)**, build a LAMP-GNP stack out on it.
+2. build a LAMP-GNP stack out on it.
 You may not need all the tools, but it is good to have them if you are developing additional features.
 I happen to have a handy script right here if you need one: https://github.com/tommairs/LAMP-GNP-Stack-Builder/blob/master/rh7-installer.sh

-**3)** navigate to /var/www/html/ and init, then pull this repo.
+3. navigate to /var/www/html/
+4. create the application folder (mkdir sfesuite)
+5. init and pull this repo with git init;git pull https://github.com/tommairs/SFE_Suite

-**4** make the folowing modifications
+make the folowing modifications
  -
  -
  -